ororker/cmis-e360/public/scenarios.md

 | 2  | 1    | 1000  | 1100 |
 | 3  | 2    | 1100  | 1200 |

-And the e360 schedule is as follows: // due to previous conflict events were deleted
+And the e360 schedule is as follows: // due to previous conflict events 1 & 2 were deleted within E360

 | id | room | start | end  |
 |----|------|-------|------|